cpplibv/libv/LIBV-TODO.md

 libv.gl: Check on TextureRect if it is working properly (attempted to use it in font2D but failed, image was correct indexing/sampler issues (?)) libv.math: make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)?

-libv.glr: texture_fwd.hpp
-libv.glr: RemoteTexture should have its own header file

 libv.glr: Mesh attributes inside the remote should be stable, vector<unique_ptr<Attribute>> libv.glr: Mesh attributes should use a single VBO